Doomsday Clock Now Closest It's Ever Been to Midnight

 By: Julia Layton |

-The Bulletin of the Atomic Scientists says it's 90 seconds to midnight, a time of unprecedented danger.
-EVA HAMBACH/AFP via Getty Images
+The Bulletin of the Atomic Scientists says it's 89 seconds to midnight, a time of unprecedented danger.
+Ekspansio / Getty Images

-The Bulletin of Atomic Scientists (BAS) has moved the second hand on its Doomsday Clock forward to just 90 seconds to midnight.
-That makes it now the closest the clock has ever been to midnight since the BAS has been tracking in its 76-year history.
+The Bulletin of Atomic Scientists (BAS) has moved the second hand on its Doomsday Clock forward to just 89 seconds to midnight.
+That makes it now the closest the clock has ever been to midnight since the BAS has been tracking in its 78-year history.

 At its annual announcement Jan.
-24, 2023, the group said it made its decision, not only because of the mounting dangers of the war in Ukraine, but also because of the increased risk of nuclear escalation.
-The time, which the BAS says is "a time of unprecedented danger," was also influenced by the climate crisis, the breakdown of global norms and other threats such as COVID-19.
+28, 2025, the group said it made its decision, not only because of the ongoing dangers of the war in Ukraine, but also because of the increased risk of nuclear escalation.
+The time, which the BAS says is "the closest it has ever been to catastrophe," was also influenced by climate change, biological threats from infection disease, and disruptive technologies.

 Advertisement